mzazon/awesome-cloud-projects/aws/video-processing-mediaconvert/video-processing-mediaconvert.md

    echo "✅ Created Lambda function: ${LAMBDA_FUNCTION_NAME}"
    ```

-   The video processing Lambda function is deployed and configured with the necessary environment variables and permissions.
+   The video processing Lambda function is deployed with an updated Python 3.12 runtime and configured with the necessary environment variables and permissions.
 This serverless orchestrator will automatically detect video uploads and initiate appropriate MediaConvert jobs, enabling hands-free video processing at scale.

 5. **Configure S3 event notification**: